Metro-Records/la-metro-councilmatic/README.md

 This site ultimately encourages greater public dialogue and increased awareness about transportation issues in LA County.

-A member of the [Councilmatic family](https://www.councilmatic.org/).
+Metro Board Reports is a member of the [Councilmatic family](https://www.councilmatic.org/).
+Learn how to [build your own](https://github.com/datamade/councilmatic-starter-template) Councilmatic site!

 ## Setup